junxit/us-congress-bills-110/metadata.md

 - 2008-09-16 — Introduced in House
 - 2008-09-16 — Introduced in House
 - 2008-09-16 — Referred to the House Committee on Education and Labor.
+- 2008-09-27 — Amendment (A001) in the nature of a substitute offered by Mr. Altmire. (consideration: CR H10196; text: CR H10196)
+- 2008-09-27 — Amendment agreed to by House: On agreeing to the Altmire amendment (A001) Agreed to without objection.
+- 2008-09-27 — Committee on Education and Labor discharged.
+- 2008-09-27 — Committee on Education and Labor discharged.
+- 2008-09-27 — Considered by unanimous consent. (consideration: CR H10195-10196; text of measure as introduced: CR H10195-10196)
+- 2008-09-27 — House amendment agreed to: On agreeing to the Altmire amendment (A001) Agreed to without objection.
+- 2008-09-27 — House amendment offered
+- 2008-09-27 — House amendment offered/reported by : Amendment (A001) in the nature of a substitute offered by Mr. Altmire.(consideration: CR H10196; text: CR H10196)
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Mr. Altmire asked unanimous consent to discharge from committee and consider.
+- 2008-09-27 — On agreeing to the Altmire amendment (A001) Agreed to without objection.
+- 2008-09-27 — On agreeing to the resolution Agreed to without objection.
+- 2008-09-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.